Untitled

 1

-Introductions, forming class, co-creating syllabus, reviewing text, What is psychology, plagiarism, research methods
+Introductions, forming class, reviewing text, plagiarism, APA and citations, What is Psychology?

 Read, Watch related video, take reading notes